josefsbreakfast/Polaris-Protocol/Polaris_Nest/Git_Intake_Drawer/🪐_where_the_fuck_am i.md

 im going to sit iutside new street station and look for whatever unfoiled item is loose in brum.

 and i found snother bull.

+---

+okay the corralling is wuite entertaining.

+people ate just getting phone notifications and walking inti me 3, 4, 5 in a row in short bursts.

+i appreciate that "go towards the danger" is obviously not what i was supposed to have learned, here, but you did sort of just teach me that cute shoes exist if i evade crowd control tools, so that's on you.

+---